-Pupils receive guidance on the safe use of the web (including anti bullying and sexting) through the curricula, in assemblies and in presentations given by external organisations.
+The School takes a wide view of what may happen to pupils online, both at School and beyond.
+Pupils receive guidance on the safe use of the web (including the dangers of cyber bullying and sexting)

+through the curricula, in assemblies and in presentations given by external organisations.
 Presentations are also run for parents.

 The curriculum covers online safety and harms, including being what positive, healthy and respectful online relationships look like, the effects of online actions on others and knowing how to recognise and display respectful behaviour online.
+Attention is paid to helping pupils to adjust their behaviours to reduce risks and build resilience, including to radicalisation.
+The pupils are taught to understand the risks posed by adults or young people who use the internet and social media to bully, groom, abuse or radicalise others especially the vulnerable.
 The materials address online safety and appropriate behaviour in an age appropriate way.